uktrade/DIT-design-history/app/index.md

 ---
 homepage: true
 layout: home
-title: "A design history for your GOV.UK service"
+title: "A design history for Datahub"
-description: "Document and share design decisions.
-Create a permanent record of how your service has developed over time."
+description: "A history of the design decisions made for Datahub, including key findings from analysis and research."
 pagination:
   data: collections.all
   reverse: true